 Author – Aseem Shrivastava

 Smart grid is a new power distribution system that utilizes IT, the groundswell of digital and computer revolution.
-This technology can make electricity more efficient, safe, clean and also one that is able to automatically manage the increasing complexity of its use in the 21st Century.
+This technology can make electricity more efficient, safe, clean and one that is able to automatically manage the increasing complexity of energy sources in the 21st Century.

 What is a Smart Grid?